tickct/gencon-hotels-lite/README.md

 * `send-email` - Enables or Disables the sending of email alerts.
 Set to 'true' or 'false'.
 * `send-sms` - Enables or Disables the sending of SMS messages.
 Set to 'true' or 'false'.
+* `send-twitter` - Enables or Disables the sending of Twitter Alerts.
+Set to 'true' or 'false'.

 * `from-user` - if send-email is set to "true", this is the source from which the alert email will be sent
 * `from-password` - if send-email is set to "true", this is the password required for sending email from the "from-user" address